Michael Dudikoff: 1986 to mid-2000s: Action film leading man

 In 1992, Dudikoff starred in The Human Shield directed by Ted Post.

-In 1993, Dudikoff co-starred with Stephen Dorff in Arthur Allan Seidelman's Rescue Me.
+In 1993, Dudikoff co-starred with Ami Dolenz and Stephen Dorff in Arthur Allan Seidelman's Rescue Me.
 Also that year, Dudikoff was the lead role in the action TV series Cobra.
-The hour-long show ran for 22 episodes from 1993–1994.
+The hour-long show ran for 22 episodes from 1993 to 1994.

 In 1994, Dudikoff did his final film with The Cannon Group, called Chain of Command directed by David Worth.

 In 1995, Dudikoff starred in Cyberjack, and Soldier Boyz.

 In 1996, Dudikoff starred Bounty Hunters, Moving Target, and Crash Dive.

 In 1997, Dudikoff starred in Strategic Command, Bounty Hunters 2: Hardball, and The Shooter.